 Ranch resources, the cost of feed, marketing method and environment are important elements to consider in deciding when to wean.

-A cow’s ability meet the growing demands of the calf declines after 60 days of age (DOA).
+A cow’s ability to meet the growing demands of her calf declines after 60 days of age (DOA).
 This age coincides with the calf’s ability to consume and digest feed and forage.
-Weaning around breeding (60-90 DOA) increases reproductive performance of cows while increasing quality in the calves.
-For many weaning at this young age presents some challenges and is used only in droughts conditions.
+Weaning around breeding (60-90 DOA) increases reproductive performance of cows while increasing future beef quality in the calves.
+However, weaning at this young age presents some challenges for many and is used only in drought conditions.

 Here are some tips from Kansas State University: